SU-NCS/Intro_to_programming/week-2-session-2.md

 **Exercise:**

 * Create and call a function that has no parameters and returns nothing
 * Create and call a function that has parameters and returns a value
 * Create a function that:

-* * accepts a number as a parameter
+  * accepts a number number as a parameter
   * uses the parameter to initialize a loop
   * return the value of the number at the end of the loop

 **Activity 6: Write a Challenge for the game**